The National Football League is the most popular sport for betting in the world.

 - Boosts: Similar to above.
 Sportsbooks will sometimes boost odds to make them more favorable to sports bettors — like if the Chiefs were -450 on one sportsbook but boosted to -200 at another — as a way to differentiate themselves to the competition.
 Taking the Chiefs at -200 would net a $5 profit on a $10 bet instead of $2.22, which is more than double.

 - Welcome Bonus: Betting on the NFL is great.
 Betting on the NFL with a bonus offer, like a risk-free bet or first-deposit match, is even better.
-NFL season is prime time for bet-and-gets, meaning if you wager $5 on any NFL moneyline game you’ll get $200 in site credit.
-It’s a great promo since you’ll get the site credit, which lengthens your ability to play with that particular book.
+This gives you bet credits that can get you off to a good start in your sports wagering venture.

 Why Should I Bet NFL Moneylines?